 Sharp troubleshooting skills and comfort working alone or as part of a team.

 Ability to evaluate the scope of a job, determine needed parts/materials, and order through

-Expertise using common hand tools, meters, gauges and other associated test and measurement equipment, as well as ability to measure current, voltage and amperage;
+Expertise using hand tools, meters, gauges and other associated test and measurement

 Experience operating under Hazard Analysis Critical Control Point (HACCP) and other food

-Mastery of the basic math skills needed to do the job, the ability to differentiate colors, computer literacy, and
+Basic math skills needed to do the job, the ability to differentiate colors, computer literacy, and

-Reliable on-time behavior and the flexibility to work at night as well as on weekends/holidays;
+Reliable on-time behavior and flexibility to work at night as well as on weekends/holidays.

 Good communication skills, energetic, respect for diversity, reliability, and a can-do/team-first

 Must possess the tools of trade and a complete set of mechanic hand tools or minimum required by the company.